alefcarlos/blazor-server-mud-template/README.md

 # blazor-server-template

-This templates add common features to the Basic Blazor template.
+This templates adds common features to the basic Blazor Server template.
 It ensures a production-ready application

 ## features